The Rhythm of Respiration

 Every first breath is an inhale.
 And every last breath is an exhale.
 And every breath in between – every cycle of inspiration and expiration, of oxygen received and released, of filling and emptying of lungs – is a reminder to welcome what’s coming and let go of what’s gone.
 We receive to release, and release to receive.

-During Mama’s dying time my husband brought a mattress into her room and positioned it about three feet from her bed, allowing me to rest while remaining close.
-Early in the morning of her death day, Mike lay beside me on that mattress, holding me as we listened for changes in mama’s breathing.
+During mama’s dying time I brought a mattress into her room and positioned it about three feet from her bed, allowing me to rest while remaining close.
+Early in the morning of her death day, my husband lay beside me on that mattress, holding me as we listened for changes in mama’s breathing.
 Overwhelmed by the urge to fight the inevitable, to stand firm against the letting go, I rose from the warmth of my husband’s arms, crossed the gap that separated our mattress from her bed, crawled in next to my mother, and cradled her cool, stiffening frame.

 Maybe I thought I could go with her, or at least find a way to bring her back.
 Mama’s ragged, shallow breathing reminded me that the divide was ever-expanding and would, painfully soon, be uncrossable.
 Reluctantly I chose to release her, and moved back to the mattress where, held by my husband, I cried my eyes out.

 Mama would have applauded my choice to return to my mattress, to let her go, for it was she who’d spent the respirations of her life teaching me when and how to release what could not be held.
 My mother understood: loss is not only the way of life, it is also the way to life.

 The rhythm of respiration is the rhythm of life.
 And the art of life is just to keep breathing through the receive-release rhythm.
 Breathe in, breathe out; receive, release.